How To Increase Worker Safety and Product Quality

 The Customer

-Ultimately, the judge of your FOD Program will be the customer.
+Ultimately, the customer judges your FOD Program.
 Solicit feedback by requesting them to identify any foreign objects found in the delivered product and the exact location or zone.
 Provide a corrective action response to demonstrate that you are attentive to their needs; specify what has been implemented to eliminate the error from future deliveries.
-With all deliveries, include missing item reports for any items not found or retrieved during the entire manufacturing process.
+Include missing item reports with every delivery for any items not found during the manufacturing process.

 Invite the customer to visit the factory on a regular basis.
 Communicate the importance of keeping FOD out of the product.
 Workers sometimes lose sight of the fact that the work they perform everyday has serious implications related to quality, safety and reliability.
-Reminders, especially from the customer, are usually well received and understood.
+Reminders — especially from the customer — are usually well received.

 The “customer” concept works well to control FOD in-house before it gets to the final customer.
 Develop this by using promotional and awareness training sessions to build a “customer focused” culture within your manufacturing facility.
 Each work center or department should consider themselves the “customer” of the preceding department.
 As the component or assembly moves from one work center to another, it then receives a FOD check before leaving, and another acceptance FOD check at the receiving “customer” work center.
 Items found by the receiving unit’s inspection should be documented and reported to the sender for corrective action.
-The report should also be forwarded to the Manufacturing Manager and the FOD Program Manager who will monitor the timeliness and effectiveness of the corrective measures.
-Work centers that do not find FOD in their acceptance inspections are then responsible for any FOD found by their customer down the line.
-Work centers with the best customer deliveries should be recognized in some formal way monthly and group awards given to the best work center of the year.
-This approach to FOD Prevention not only controls FOD, it creates a competitive, team-focused environment of building quality products.
+Forward the report to the Manufacturing Manager and FOD Program Manager.
+They monitor corrective measures for timeliness and effectiveness.
+Work centers that pass acceptance inspections clean become responsible for any FOD found downstream.

 Quality

 “Quality” is the buzzword that implies reliability, integrity, safety and customer satisfaction.
-Without an effective FOD Control Program in the manufacturing arena, the product will not meet quality standards.
-Eventually sales will fall, contracts will be lost or not awarded and accidents/incidents become more likely.
-Achieving quality is not easy but every effort must be made to get there.
+Without effective FOD control, however, the product will not meet quality standards.
+Eventually sales fall.
+Contracts are lost.
+Accidents become more likely.
+Certainly, achieving quality is not easy — but every effort counts.
 As one company achieves higher quality, the challenge is greater for all others, and so the race continues to everyone’s benefit.

 Don’t be left behind.
 Jump on the Zero FOD bandwagon and don’t accept anything less.
 Remember: FOD can’t be inspected out at the end of the line… processes must be in place throughout the entire build cycle to assure that it doesn’t get in.